Saint Michael offers in-person and streamed services every Sunday - check out all the details here!

 We are delighted that you are considering being married in the Christian Church and specifically at Saint Michael and All Angels Episcopal Church.
 For over 60 years our sacred spaces have been the setting for many splendid weddings.
-Should you choose Saint Michael as the location for one of the most joyous and sac…Read More »
+Should you choose Saint Michael as the location for one of the most joyous and s…Read More »

 A Christian funeral is a difficult, yet reverent, mix of grief and joy.
-Joy, because we are confident in the promise of God that "neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus…Read More »
+Joy, because we are confident in the promise of God that "neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our…Read More »

 Courtesy of The Episcopal Church Archives - Visitors' Center